Why train your dog?

 - The first is to use The Kennel Club Accredited Instructors.
 These instructors either run classes or provide one-to-one training to meet your individual needs

-- The next is The Kennel Club Good Citizen Dog Scheme, where you will learn about every aspect of dog ownership from the puppy foundation courses through to bronze, silver and gold award levels
+- The next is The Kennel Club Good Citizen Dog Training scheme, where you will learn about every aspect of dog ownership from the puppy foundation courses through to bronze, silver and gold award levels

 - Lastly you can use Find a Club, which enables you to search through our registered clubs to see if they provide training